 The US Signal Approach to IT Security

 Every IT services provider has its own approach to IT security and labels it in a way that will hopefully resonate with prospective customers.
 There’s the holistic approach, the proactive approach, the risk-based approach, the adaptive approach, and so on.
-But, what do those words really mean when it comes to how the service provider will protect your IT systems and data against ransomware, DDoS attacks, and other malicious acts?
+But what do those words really mean when it comes to how the service provider will provide cybersecurity, information security, and protect your IT systems and data against ransomware, DDoS attacks, and other malicious acts?

 Shared Security Responsibility